opengisch/QField/README.md

 We are very happy if this app helps you to get your job done or in whatever creative way you may use it.

-If you found it useful, we will be even happier if you could give us something back.
+If you found it useful, we will be even happier if you could give something back.
 A couple of things you can do are

  * Rate the app [★★★★★](https://play.google.com/store/apps/details?id=ch.opengis.qfield&hl=en#details-reviews)
  * [Tweet about it](https://twitter.com/share?text=Looking for a good tool for field work in GIS?
 Check out %23QField!)